-Electrical engineering is the design and management of power systems, communication networks and the electronic products that are transforming our way of life.
+Electrical engineers design and manage power systems, communications networks and electronic products.
+They work on the electrical and electronic equipment and systems that are transforming our way of life.

 - Four year degree

 - You can enter this program directly from high school